yugabyte/yugabyte-db/docs/content/stable/architecture/transactions/concurrency-control.md

 </tbody>
 </table>

 ### Distributed deadlock detection

 In the Wait-on-Conflict mode, transactions can wait for each other and result in a deadlock.
-Setting the YB-TServer gflag `enable_deadlock_detection=true` runs a distributed deadlock detection algorithm in the background to detect and break deadlocks.
+Setting the YB-TServer flag `enable_deadlock_detection=true` runs a distributed deadlock detection algorithm in the background to detect and break deadlocks.
 It is always recommended to keep deadlock detection on when `enable_wait_queues=true`, unless it is absolutely certain that the application or workload behavior makes deadlocks impossible.
 A rolling restart is required for the change to take effect.

-Add `enable_deadlock_detection=true` to the list of TServer gflags and restart the cluster.
+Add `enable_deadlock_detection=true` to the list of YB-TServer flags and restart the cluster.

 <table class="no-alter-colors">
 <thead>